 10. Little Haven (SM856129)

 Small sandy beach with pebbles above high-tide line, facing northwest.
-Car park, shops, telephone.
+Car park (seasonal charges apply), shops, telephone.
 Concrete slipway: 1:12 to 1:8 for 33 metres, steepest at the top.

 11. Broad Haven North (SM861135)

 Good-sized sandy beach, facing west.
 Lifeguards in summer.
-Beach wheelchair available for hire from Haven Sports.
 Best accessed from the southern end using concrete slipway: 1:12 to 1:7 for 29 metres, steepest at the bottom.
 Car park opposite, with toilets, shop/post office and telephone nearby.
 Concrete ramp just to the north of slipway: 1:12 to 1:6 for 19 metres, steepest at the bottom.

 Large car park at northern end with toilets, telephone and tarmac path to beachhead.
 Concrete ramp: 1:12 to 1:9 for 25 metres, then 1:5 for 3 metres, base can be pebbly at times.
 Esplanade along most of seafront.